solarcodion/cartoon-translation/backend/BACKGROUND_CHAPTER_ANALYSIS.md

 The system automatically triggers chapter analysis in the following scenarios:

 1. **Page Creation** (`POST /api/pages/`)

    - When a new page is uploaded to a chapter
+   - Page operation completes immediately
    - Analysis runs in the background after successful page creation

 2. **Page Update** (`PUT /api/pages/{page_id}`)

    - When page metadata or context is updated
+   - Page operation completes immediately
    - Analysis runs in the background after successful page update

 3. **Page Deletion** (`DELETE /api/pages/{page_id}`)
    - When a page is removed from a chapter
+   - Page operation completes immediately
    - Analysis runs in the background after successful page deletion

+### Chapter Status Workflow

+The system automatically manages chapter status based on page count and analysis state:

+1. **DRAFT** (`draft`)

+   - When page count is 0
+   - No pages in the chapter

+2. **IN_PROGRESS** (`in_progress`)

+   - When page count > 0 and analysis is running
+   - Set immediately when pages are added/updated
+   - Maintained during analysis process

+3. **TRANSLATED** (`translated`)
+   - When analysis completes successfully
+   - Chapter context has been generated
+   - Ready for translation work

 ### Background Processing

-- **Non-blocking**: Analysis runs as a FastAPI background task
+- **Non-blocking**: Page operations complete immediately (1-2 seconds)
-- **Asynchronous**: Page operations complete immediately, analysis happens in background
+- **Asynchronous**: Analysis happens in background (10-30 seconds)
+- **Status tracking**: Chapter status reflects current analysis state
-- **Error-tolerant**: Analysis failures don't affect page operations
+- **Error-tolerant**: Page operations succeed even if analysis fails
-- **Automatic context update**: Chapter context is automatically updated after successful analysis
+- **Automatic updates**: Chapter context and status updated automatically

 ## Implementation Details